yeeking/bcn-2024-system/notes.md

 I looked into the MIDI tokenizer input before.
 So I am going to start in Python then work out how to tokenize some MIDI grabbed from a MIDI device into the correct format, which is whatever you get from the MIDI.py library's score format.
 I think.

+I managed to get a minimal version of the python gen script that uses onnx models instead of torch.
+It seems to run a bit quicker than the torch models too.

 ## 26/09/2024

 ### Making SkyTNT work in realtime